 - The Emmy statuette represents an angel holding up an atom.

 - The Emmy statuette was designed by one Louis McManus, a television engineer, who is said to have been inspired by his wife when designing the angel.

 - Each Emmy statuette weighs 6lbs, and is made from a combination of metals including copper, gold, nickel, and silver.

 - The statuettes are manufactured by R.S.
 Owens & Co, the establishment that also manufactures the Oscar statuette for the Academy Awards.

 - The statuettes are handled only by gloves until the show, so as to ensure that minimum fingerprints are made on the metal.

-- The statuettes presented during the awards shows aren’t what the recipients take home.
+- The statuettes presented on stage aren’t what the recipients take home.
 They get their real trophies backstage, where they also get the plaques engraved on the spot.